osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 # HybridClient

 Hybrid clients are used in typical, thick MVC clients with the presence of a User.
-            These clients are issued an Id and Secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
-More than one Secret can be created for a Client.
+            These clients are issued an Id and secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
+More than one secret can be created for a client.
 You can read more about these clients
             [here](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/AUTHENTICATION_README.md#hybrid-flow).
             Hybrid clients can be issued refresh tokens, if requested, alongside access tokens.
 Refresh tokens typically have an longer lifetime than access tokens, and are used to request a new access token on behalf of the user